Destinations

 History of the Peloponnese

-The history and culture of the Peloponnese are a part of the world’s heritage that can be discovered by visitors via a plethora of well-maintained monuments covering all of the periods of the region’s history and, what’s more, all located within a few kilometers of each other.
+The history and culture of the Peloponnese are a part of the world’s heritage that can be discovered by visitors via a plethora of well-preserved monuments covering all periods of history and, what’s more, they are all located within a few kilometers of each other.

 Culture of Peloponnese

 The Peloponnese is also the stuff of legends.
-It is here that Hercules fought the Nemean lion and gods walked the earth, meddling in mortal affairs; it’s from here that Paris of Troy eloped with Helen and the Argonauts set sail in search of the Golden Fleece.
-Celestial and mythological charms aside, this region bears tangible traces of the many civilizations that once called it home, witnessed in its classical temples, Mycenaean palaces, Byzantine cities, and Ottoman, Frankish and Venetian fortresses.
+It is here that Hercules fought the Nemean lion and gods walked the earth, meddling in mortal affairs; it is from here that Paris of Troy eloped with Helen, and the Argonauts set sail in search of the Golden Fleece.
+Celestial and mythological charms aside, this region bears tangible traces of the many civilizations that once called it home, witnessed in its Mycenaean palaces, classical temples, Byzantine cities, and Ottoman, Frankish and Venetian fortresses.

-Peloponnese has two airports with international Charter flight traffic and domestic flights.
-Kalamata Airport in the south and Araxos Airport in the north-west.
-From the mainland access is granted through the two bridges, in the east bridging the Isthmus of Corinth, in the north-west the great Rio-Antirio-Bridge, close to Patras.
+The Peloponnese has two airports facilitating international, charter and domestic flights: Kalamata Airport in the south and Araxos Airport in the north-west.
+Access from the mainland is granted through two bridges: one in the east, at the Isthmus of Corinth, and the Rio-Antirrio Bridge in the north-west, close to Patras, the world’s longest cable-stayed multi-opening bridge.

-Also Athens Airport is used by a large number of travelers in order to visit the Peninsula – due to the improved roads and highways.
+Moreover, Athens Airport is used by a large number of travelers visiting the Peloponnese, taking advantage of the recently improved road networks.

 Nafplio & Argolis